AbhishekPurbey02/adaptive-ai-recommender-system/README.md

 - Adjustable content and popularity weights from the Streamlit sidebar
 - Product search with top-N recommendation control
 - Cached data and model loading for faster Streamlit inference
-- Notebook-driven development workflow for preprocessing, modeling, and experimentation
+- Notebook-driven development workflow for preprocessing, modeling and experimentation

 ## Tech Stack